mattermost/docs/source/help/getting-started/configuring-notifications.md

 - Configure the email address where notifications are sent in **Account Settings** > **General** > **Email**

 ## Desktop Notifications
-These are browser notifications that appear in the corner of your main monitor.
-By default, these notifications are sent for all activity while Mattermost is open.
+These are browser notifications that appear in the corner of your main monitor for activity in channels you are not actively viewing.
+By default, these notifications are sent for all unread messages while Mattermost is open.
 Desktop notifications are available on Firefox, Safari, and Chrome.

 - Configure when desktop notifications are sent from **Account Settings** > **Notifications** > **Desktop Notifications** > **Send Desktop Notifications**.
 - Configure channel specific desktop notifications from **Channel Menu** > **Notification Preferences** > **Send Desktop Notifications**.
 By default, all channels use the global setting configured in *Account Settings*.